defenseunicorns/uds-runtime/adr/0003-figma-to-code-naming-convention.md

 <img width="1881" alt="Screenshot 2024-09-30 at 12 27 02 PM" src="https://github.com/user-attachments/assets/479f4b4d-b495-4f07-92b9-21cd112df4c4">

-In this case, this would have been a component that has variants, but rather than built extra abstractions and complication, the components were built out as individual components inside of a folder called `StatsWidget`
+In this case, this would have been a component that has variants

 <img width="1606" alt="Screenshot 2024-09-30 at 12 30 54 PM" src="https://github.com/user-attachments/assets/a3518cf7-f703-4cbf-842a-f65561b57731">